What causes gum recession in one tooth and how to treat it?

 In addition, a misaligned tooth can make brushing and flossing more difficult, leading to plaque build-up and inflammation.

 Further, it can interfere with your bite and cause uneven distribution of chewing forces across the teeth.
-This can lead to overload and increased stress on the teeth surrounding tissues.
+This can lead to overload and increased stress on the periodontal tissues.

 Preventing and treating gum recession in one tooth:

 Preventing gum recession starts with improving your oral hygiene practices.
-Having thin gums does not mean that recession is inevitable.
-Rather, it is the plaque and continuous irritation that can trigger this problem.
-Here are some tips to prevent and treat gum recession:1.
-Brushing Technique:
+Having thin gums or other risk factors does not mean that recession is unavoidable.
+Rather, it is the plaque and continuous irritation that can trigger and worsen this problem.
+Here are some tips to prevent and treat gum recession:

 Brush your teeth regularly using the correct technique.
 Opt for a soft-bristle toothbrush and gently brush your teeth in circular motions.
 Avoid aggressive horizontal brushing, as it can harm your gums.
 Also, hold the toothbrush at a 45-degree angle, aiming the bristles toward the gum line.
 This angle allows for effective cleaning of both the teeth and the gum area while stimulating the blood flow.